tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `_graphql.json`

 The Graphql AST (represented in JSON).
-This is used by Tina Cloud so it must be pushed to github
+Must be pushed to GitHub.

 ### `_lookup.json`